 Program of Study

-Western Illinois University–Quad Cities’ Engineering Technology (ET) degree program which is accredited by the Association of Technology, Management and Applied Engineering (ATMAE) is designed to provide an up-to-date and challenging program in response to continuously changing and sophisticated technology in an increasingly competitive global marketplace.
-Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, operations management, cost estimating, scheduling, and a variety of technical fields.
-Course content that combines a unique blend of theory, principles, and concepts with know-how, practical application, and problem-solving skills ensures that students are prepared to work in a team environment.
-Laboratories support contemporary design and animation software and CAD/CAM plus production equipment, including CNC machining centers and material testing devices.
-The curriculum combines technical education with instruction in engineering, design, and management practices currently employed in manufacturing.
+The Engineering Technology program, accredited by the Association of Technology Management and Applied Engineering (ATMAE), provides an up-to-date and challenging program in response to continuously changing and sophisticated technology and an increasingly competitive global marketplace.
+Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, cost estimating, scheduling, and a variety of technical fields.
+Course content combines a unique blend of theory, principles, and concepts with know-how, practical application, and problem-solving skills which ensure that students are prepared to work in an enterprise environment.
+Laboratories support contemporary design, prototyping, and production software, plus industrial equipment, including CNC machining centers and material testing devices.
 No prior experience with engineering technology principles or software is required upon enrollment.